Nordic countries: Nordic Council and Nordic Council of Ministers

 Nordic cooperation is based on the Helsinki Treaty.
 Politically, Nordic countries do not form a separate entity, but they cooperate in the Nordic Council and the Nordic Council of Ministers.
 The council was established after World War II and its first concrete result was the introduction of a Nordic Passport Union in 1952.
 This resulted in a common labour market and free movement across borders without passports for the countries' citizens.
 In 1971, the Nordic Council of Ministers, an intergovernmental forum, was established to complement the council.
 The Nordic Council and the Council of Ministers have their headquarters in Copenhagen and various installations in each separate country, as well as many offices in neighbouring countries.
 The headquarters are located at Ved Stranden No. 18, close to Slotsholmen.

 The Nordic Council consists of 87 representatives, elected from its members' parliaments and reflecting the relative representation of the political parties in those parliaments.
 It holds its main session in the autumn, while a so-called "theme session" is arranged in the spring.
 Each of the national delegations has its own secretariat in the national parliament.
 The autonomous territories – Greenland, the Faroe Islands and Åland – also have Nordic secretariats.
 The Council does not have any formal power on its own, but each government has to implement any decisions through its country's legislative assembly.
-With Denmark, Iceland, and Norway being members of NATO and Finland and Sweden being neutral, the Nordic Council has not been involved in any military cooperation.
-However, the Nordic foreign and security policy cooperation has become closer and over the past few years expanded its scope.
+All of the Nordic countries are members of NATO.
+The Nordic foreign and security policy cooperation became closer and expanded its scope in 2014.

 The Nordic Council of Ministers is responsible for inter-governmental cooperation.
 Prime ministers have ultimate responsibility, but this is usually delegated to the Minister for Nordic Cooperation and the Nordic Committee for Co-operation, which coordinates the day-to-day work.
 The autonomous territories have the same representation as states.